-Named after Section 529 of the Internal Revenue Code, a 529 plan is a tax-advantaged way to save, or even pay in advance, for college expenses.
+Named after Section 529 of the Internal Revenue Code, a 529 plan is a tax-advantaged way to invest, or even pay in advance, for education expenses.

-Earnings in a 529 plan can be tax deferred, with withdrawals being exempt from federal and state income taxes if you use the funds for qualified expenses such as tuition, fees, room and board and supplies.
-Many states also offer state tax deductions or tax credits on top of that.
+There are various advantages of investing for future education expenses in a 529 plan.
+Earnings in a 529 plan generally grow tax-deferred, and withdrawals are generally exempt from federal and state income taxes if you use the funds for qualified expenses such as tuition, fees, room and board, and supplies.2 Many states also offer a state income tax deduction or credit for your contributions.

 529 plans offer an opportunity to gift potentially significant amounts from your estate while still retaining control of the assets and withdrawals as the account owner.
 For tax planning purposes, your 529 plan contribution is considered a completed gift to the beneficiary and generally qualifies for the annual gift tax exclusion of $15,000 for 2020 ($30,000 for married couples), enabling you to make contributions without being subject to the federal gift tax.

 Additionally, you can front-load your contribution to as much as $75,000 in one year per beneficiary ($150,000 for married couples) and elect to take that front-loaded contribution into account for purposes of the annual gift tax exclusion over a five-year period.3 The five-year gifting election is a feature unique to 529 plans and increases the time that assets can potentially grow tax-free, boosting the potential magnitude of the gifts.